Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Conclusion

 \section{Conclusion}

 In this paper, for the first time in literature, we develop and implement the biological-selection-rule-motivated genetic algorithm to reconstruct the CMB component over large angular scales by removing foregrounds using linear combination of multifrequency observations of WMAP and Planck satellite missions.
+The genetic algorithm is a computational method that imitates the biological process of ``evolution by natural selection'' to find global optimal solutions (to multivariable problems) over generations of synthetic solution-sets called populations.
+A selection pressure is applied to individual solutions in terms of their ``fitness'' while reproducing a daughter generation by crossovers and mutation, the latter being an important factor for preserving genetic diversity.
+We perform a detailed study of the effects of mutation by running 128 GA-ILC instances with distinct but closely spaced mutation coefficients.
+We run each individual GA-ILC instance on a single Intel E5-2670 CPU core with 4 GB memory within a HPC cluster.
+We estimate the average time of execution of a GA-ILC instance to be 21 minutes.
 We validate our methodology by performing 200 Monte Carlo simulations using realistic observations from the final-year WMAP and Planck missions.
 The results of the simulations show that the CMB map and the angular power spectrum can be accurately recovered by using our method.
 The outcome of our method is in close agreement with the results obtained by using weights following the exact analytical method which demonstrates usefulness of the new method of this paper.
-We compare the cleaned CMB maps and recovered angular power spectrum obtained by the new method with those obtained by WMAP and Planck science groups.
+We note that the reduced variance obtained by the GA-ILC is marginally higher than the SS-ILC case.
+The GA-ILC weights obtained by us are different from the SS-ILC weights.
+A future article will explore whether the GA-ILC weights may further be tuned to obtain reduced variance even closer to or lower than the SS-ILC case.
+We also compare the cleaned CMB maps and recovered angular power spectrum obtained by the new method with those obtained by WMAP and Planck science groups.
 These results agree well with each other, which shows that the CMB results obtained by the satellite missions are robust with respect to the data analysis algorithms applied.
-Enriched in inherent parametric characteristics, GA-ILC is a very flexible and volatile method to work with.
-Nonetheless, since GA is expected to produce robust results with respect to fluctuations in the optimizing system, our method opens up a new avenue to apply the method when the weight factors for linear combination in a modified ILC method can no longer be obtained in a closed analytical form, e.g., when one is interested in an objective function which deviates from quadratic nature.
-The larger domain of application of the GA-ILC is a very promising feature and will be explored in the future communications by the authors.